wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 the event, will actually see the transient state caused by the fetch, and will try to resolve it by treating the write back as a response event to the earlier fetch.

+Note that the race condition is more complicated than the one in the inclusive cache, where write back events always complete immediately in the same cycle as they are handled.
+This eliminates the possible deadlock scenario where a response for a downgrade or invalidation is expected, while the write back event is waiting in the MSHR.
+In a non-inclusive cache, however, write back events may also be inserted into the MSHR, which opens the window of vulnerability.
+Consequently, if a later event is to issues an external request to the upper level, the handler must first check the MSHR for the waiting write back event and apply it first, which closes the windows of vulnerability, before the external requests can be issued.

 ##### handleFetch()

 Method `handleFetch()` handles `Fetch` from the lower level, and it only works on transient and stable form